 Since back sleeping is safer than tummy-sleeping, many parents feel like they need to turn their babies back over onto their backs when they roll onto their stomachs.
 However, many medical experts advise that once your baby is able to roll over onto her stomach, it’s safe for her to sleep that way.
 Be sure to discuss this with your healthcare provider, and get their approval before you leave your baby to sleep on her tummy!

 Baby Rolling Over In Sleep: How To Help

-That said, some parents find that simply turning their children over each time they roll is a great way to help them through this phase.
+That said, some parents find that simply turning their baby back over each time they roll is a great way to help them through this phase.
 That’s especially true for babies who can roll one way (say, back to front), but can’t roll the other way, and who don’t really like being “stuck” in a different position.
 Since this phase is usually short-lived (generally 2-3 weeks), this is an easy, short-term solution.